hobg0blin/web-production-2/week8/README.md

 Try following the rest of the instructions in the terminal, but if you’re having trouble there are instructions for setting it up using the browser below.

+1. Log in to Heroku
+    - Once the Heroku CLI has downloaded, in the terminal:
+    - Enter `heroku login`
-Once the Heroku CLI has downloaded, in the terminal, enter `heroku login` and hit any key to go to the browser and log in.
+    - Hit any key to go to the browser and log in.

+2. Create a Heroku App

-Then, back in the Terminal:
+    - Back in the Terminal:

-Enter `heroku create {your-name}-web-production-2-server` - this creates a Heroku instance for your server.
+    - Enter `heroku create {your-name}-web-production-2-server`
+        This creates a Heroku instance for your server.

+3. Push your app to Heroku
-Enter `git push heroku main` (or `git push heroku master` if that’s the branch you’re on - you can check in the terminal by typing `git branch`) to push to Heroku - make sure you’ve added and committed to your repository already.
+    - Enter `git push heroku main` (or `git push heroku master` if that’s the branch you’re on - you can check in the terminal by typing `git branch`) to push to Heroku - make sure you’ve added and committed to your repository already.

+4. Open the App!

-Then enter `heroku open` to open the page in the browser.
+    - Enter `heroku open` to open the page in the browser.

 If all went well, you should see your local site hosted on Heroku!